About-France.com - the connoisseur's guide to France

 Emmanuel Macron, the youngest French leader since Napoleon, promised a new French Renaissance – the rebirth of a nation that had suffered from thirty years of relative economic and social decline.
 It was a promise that was never going to be easy to achieve.

-Click here for an overview of political parties in France in the runup to the surprise 2024 general election in France
+Click here for an overview of political parties in France.

-With Emmanuel Macron, French and international pundits have had to get used to expecting the unexpected.
+With Emmanuel Macron, French and international pundits had to get used to expecting the unexpected.
 Even so, the calling of a snap general election in France for June/July 2024 caught even the most alert pundits off guard.

 The fact that Macron, an outsider, won the presidential election in 2017 was just the first of many surprises.